Get PolitiFact in your inbox.

 This fact-check will focus on whether "most of these killers tend to be 18, 19 years old."

-When the Post analyzed these shootings, it found that more than two-thirds were committed by shooters under the age of 18.
+When the Post analyzed these shootings, it found that more than two-thirds were committed by shooters younger than 18.
 The analysis found that the median age for school shooters was 16.

 So, using this criteria, Murphy is correct, even slightly understating the case.